 My teaching style and philosophy are based on a few things: realistic engagement, enjoyment, practical skill building and community.

 Realistic engagement: I’m a human being teaching other human beings.
 As such, we emote, we make mistakes, we have different levels and speeds of comprehension and content consumption.
 So I realistically set those expectations and normalize everything that makes us human in the classroom.
 I want students to feel empowered through some of the personal emotional struggles when something gets hard and let them know that many of us have been there too.
 I also want them to feel like they can run up and hi-5 me after class when they’ve finally figured out that one bug in their code.
-I don’t want to have a class full of coding drones, I want individuals bringing their whole selves to the process and embracing it as they go.
+I don’t want to have a class full of coding drones, I want individuals bringing everything that makes them who they into the process and embracing it as they go.

 Practical Skill Building: Software development is both a science… and a trade.
-As such, I approach concepts by teaching the scientific/theoretical aspects, then putting those into practical, everyday practice.
-What use is learning about sorting algorithms if you have no idea how to wield it as a tool in your everyday software life?
+As such, I approach concepts by teaching the scientific/theoretical aspects, then putting those into practice using situations we face everyday as developers and engineers.
+What’s the use of learning about sorting or pathing algorithms if you have no idea how to wield it as a tool when you’re on the job?

 Community: Each classroom is a community made up of smaller communities - students in a cohort, instructors, all of us together.
 Community building is key in software engineering as it helps us understand the value of things like open-source projects, sharing knowledge, working on teams/with others, as well as helps us center on making sure that we’re creating respectful, open, and collaborative spaces to learn, build and grow within.